When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 I’m sorry to say that in my six weeks of using the app I’m yet to get a single match. . . we’ll get into this later.
 Frustrating, since we put so much time, effort and money into these reviews.
 Look on the bright side—at least you know not to spend your money on it now, right?

-Let’s take a closer look at how it stacks up against [?].
+Let’s take a closer look at how it stacks up against AFF, the top competitor for the DOWN hookup app.
 After all, if an app can’t satisfy these parameters, is it even worth downloading?
 I’ll let you decide.

 Our team rates each site objectively based on many hours of independent research, the features each site offers, and how it compares with other sites.
 The ratings are the opinion of our editors and their extensive experience.